-How might the likely loss of at least some TRC 2 investigation data — potentially permanently destroyed in the NIRS fire — affect the timeline for rulings in the 311 TRC 2 cases?
+How might the loss of at least some TRC 2 investigation data — potentially permanently destroyed in the NIRS fire — affect the timeline for rulings in the 311 TRC 2 cases?

 Above — our AI representation of a digital drive lost to a fire.
 Please note that this does not directly represent the type of drives lost in the NIRS fire and is just a generic graphical image to depict data loss.